gustavfranssonnyvell/cherrypop/README.md

 # Setting up a node
 Nice to have: a DNS server and a DHCP server where you can lock in IP addresses for new virtual machines and nodes, also good for LizardFS mfsmaster.

+Steps to install:

-1. Install Ubuntu 14.04 LTS.
+- Install Ubuntu 14.04 LTS.

-2. Preferably add a new user such as cherrypop where you run and do the rest.
+- Preferably add a new user such as cherrypop where you run and do the rest.

-3. Install libvirt-bin.
+- Install libvirt-bin.
 $ sudo apt-get install libvirt-bin
-4. Edit /etc/network/interfaces to contain: (exclude the ```)
+- Edit /etc/network/interfaces to contain: (exclude the ```)
 ```
 auto eth0
 iface eth0 inet manual